frictionlessdata/website-old/_case_studies/open-power-system-data.md

 source, as is the case with time series data, the `datapackage.json` file is used to document the sources per column.

-## How were you made aware of Frictionless Data?

-**LH**: We started this project only knowing what we wanted to do in vague terms, but very little understanding of how to go about it, so we weren’t clear at all about how to publish this data.
+We started this project only knowing what we wanted to do in vague terms, but very little understanding of how to go about it, so we weren’t clear at all about how to publish this data.
 The first idea that we had was to build a database without any of us knowing